 ---

 On WebAuthn keys, each signature is a separate biometric prompt.
 Doing this twice for what users perceive as a single "log in" action is awkward and erodes trust.

-A `nonce` field also gives accounts a first-class revocation primitive: an account can burn a nonce onchain (via a no-op consumption) to invalidate any previously signed but unsubmitted `key_authorization` that uses that same nonce.
+A `witness` field also gives accounts a first-class revocation primitive: an account can burn a witness onchain to invalidate any previously signed but unsubmitted `key_authorization` that uses that same witness.
 This is particularly useful when a user signs a key authorization that is then lost, leaked, or superseded before it lands on chain.

 The protocol stays minimal: it does not learn about sign-in semantics, application schemas, or challenge formats.
-Apps and wallets standardize on the nonce format.
-The protocol's only added responsibility is uniqueness tracking.
+Apps and wallets standardize on the witness format.
+The protocol's only added responsibility is checking whether a witness was explicitly burned and exposing witness-bearing registrations through events.

 ## Assumptions

 - The offchain verifier (e.g. app server) is responsible for replay protection of its own session flow.
-The protocol's nonce uniqueness check protects the onchain registration of the **key authorization**; an offchain verifier still needs to bind its session to the specific nonce it issued.
+The protocol exposes the witness but does not make it single-use when a key authorization succeeds.

-- The `nonce` format is application-defined when used as a challenge digest.
+- The `witness` format is application-defined when used as a challenge digest.
 The protocol does not validate its structure.

 - This TIP is purely additive to `key_authorization`.
 Existing authorizations (without the field) continue to validate identically.
-The field defaults to absent / zero, in which case the resulting hash is byte-equivalent to pre-TIP-1053 encoding for that authorization and no nonce tracking is performed.
+When the field is absent, the resulting hash is byte-equivalent to pre-TIP-1053 encoding for that authorization and no witness check or event is performed.

+---